joshuacarmack/tricitiesmesh/content/docs/hardware/antennas/_index.md

 title: Antennas
 ---

-Choosing the correct Antenna for your application is crucial for the best expierence.
-These recoomendations come from community based on uses that have come up.
-Pleaes keep in mind that your mileage will vary.
-If at any point you have questions or ideas please reach out to us either via Discord or Email and we can help!
+Whether you're building a portable mobile node or a fixed base station, selecting the right antenna for your application is essential to ensure optimal performance.
+The recommendations provided here are sourced from community insights and practical experiences.
+Keep in mind that results may vary depending on your specific use case.
+If you have any questions or suggestions, feel free to reach out to us on Discord or via email